 |North District Police Station, Commander Phil Zacche||(201) 547-5350|

 |North District Community Relations Officer, David Calton||(201) 547-5743|

 |Car Pound||(201) 333-6336|

 |Internal Affairs||(201) 547-5472|

 Closed Circuit Television (CCTV) Program

 Another security tool available to both the JCPD and the business districts of Jersey City is the city’s CCTV system.
 The city’s 70+ digital CCTV cameras, 13 of which are stationed along Central Avenue, are linked to a central location where they are monitored 24 hours a day, 7 days a week.
 CCTV personnel notify emergency services when they observe incidents requiring intervention, and the CCTV office houses video archives that can be searched during criminal and civil investigations.
 The CCTV cameras are also linked to the city’s Emergency Operations Center to improve emergency response time and effectiveness.

 While the CCTV program does not reduce the need for proactive, on-the-ground policing by the JCPD, it still provides important supplemental surveillance that the police can use to fight crime more effectively.
-To learn more about the program or seek its assistance, read this article from the JCPD's Jersey City Watch newsletter, or contact the CCTV Manager at (201) 547-4759.
+To learn more about the program or seek its assistance or contact the CCTV Manager at (201) 547-4759.

 Studies have shown that this type of community policing and activism is encouraged by the presence of a busy, well-functioning business district that encourages people to put down roots and take ownership of their community.
 In this sense, all of the work that the CASID does to move Central Avenue forward, from marketing to capital improvements, serves to make the area safer.